Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

 ```
 cat ~/.ssh/id_ed25519.pub
 ```
 (or with some other name if your key has a different name).
+You will get a long string of letters and numbers, as well as the name of the algorithm that was used to generate the key.

 Next, select everything that was printed out and copy it to your clipboard.
+Make sure you only copy the string of text that was printed out when you ran the command above, rather than copying and pasting the text that is part of your terminal.

 Open up Github in your browser.
 In the upper-right corner of Github, click your profile photo, then click Settings.
 In the "Access" section of the sidebar, click SSH and GPG keys.
 Then, click New SSH key or Add SSH key.

 Add a title that describes the laptop you’re currently using (e.g. “My Laptop”).
 In the "Key" field, paste your public key.
 Click Add SSH key.

-Please take a screenshot of your terminal output showing what is expected from step 3 of the instructions and submit it to the assignment on courseworks.
+#### DELIVERABLE 3: take a screenshot of your terminal output showing what is expected from step 3 of the instructions and submit it to the assignment on courseworks.

 # Resources